 And, while there are plenty of hay fever remedies and cheap hay fever tablets available, not everything is right for a baby.
 Just knowing if your baby could have hay fever, and identifying what the symptoms are, could help you spot if your little one is allergic to pollen so you can ease their symptoms.

 Can babies get hay fever?

 Much like hay fever in adults, it's nothing to worry about.
-But much like all conditions that affect babies, from milk spots to coughs in babies, it's important to look at the wider symptoms.
+But much like all conditions that affect babies, from milk spots to coughs and colds in babies, it's important to look at the wider symptoms.
 Always contact your GP or call 111 if you're unsure.

 Symptoms of hay fever in babies

-- Runny or blocked nose
+- Runny nose with clear watery mucous

 How to treat hay fever in babies